 NOTICE OF REGULAR MEETING OF THE METUCHEN BOROUGH COUNCIL OF THE BOROUGH OF METUCHEN

-PLEASE BE ADVISED that the Metuchen Borough Council will hold their regularly meeting on Monday, June 22, 2020 at 7:30 pm at Metuchen Borough Hall, 500 Main Street, Metuchen.
+PLEASE BE ADVISED that the Metuchen Borough Council will conduct their regularly meeting on Monday, June 22, 2020 at 7:30 pm at Metuchen Borough Hall, 500 Main Street, Metuchen.

 Pursuant to the provisions of the New Jersey Open Public Meetings Act, N.J.S.A.
 10:4-8(b), this meeting will be held by means of the use of electronic communications equipment.
-Due to the COVID-19 pandemic, no members of the public shall be permitted to physically attend the meeting.
-The public, however, is invited to attend the meeting electronically.
+Due to the COVID-19 pandemic and in an effort to follow best practices recommended by the United States Center for Disease Control, Metuchen Borough Hall remains closed to the general public.
+Accordingly, the meeting will be conducted virtually by way of electronic communication equipment.
+No members of the public shall be permitted to physically attend the meeting “in-person”.
+Members of the public, however, are invited to attend and participate in the meeting electronically.
+Members of the public will have the ability to provide public comments during this meeting.

 To attend the meeting, please follow the instructions on the Borough website:

-Join Zoom Meeting https://us02web.zoom.us/j/89264128325?pwd=WG5KT0VZT2xjTUhNbk1HNGI5Qy9HUT09
+Join Zoom Meeting:

+https://us02web.zoom.us/j/89264128325?pwd=WG5KT0VZT2xjTUhNbk1HNGI5Qy9HUT09

 Meeting ID: 892 6412 8325